Atila-M-Schrieber/TOTEM-Plus-1/README.md

 THIS IS UNDER DEVELOPMENT, THIS LINE WILL BE REMOVED WHEN I HAVE A WORKING KEYBOARD IN MY HANDS

+I HAVE A FULLY SOLDERED PCB IN HAND, WILL GET FIRMWARE ON IT AND TEST.
+WILL UPDATE THIS LINE IF IT WORKS

 I MAY OR MAY NOT MODIFY PICTURES HERE OR IN THE BUILD GUIDE.
 IF I DO THIS LINE WILL BE REMOVED.
 UNTIL THEN, ALL PICTURES ARE FROM THE ORIGINAL BUILD / THE TENTING FORK.